I broke my shoelaces! ... But it’s no problem, I know how to make new ones and I’ll show you 3 methods!

 3 Fold the rectangles lengthwise, right sides together; I recommend pressing the fold for more precision.

-4. Pin the raw edges and stitch close to the edge to create a "tube" with a diameter of 7 to 8 mm
+4. Clip the raw edges and stitch close to the edge to create a tube with a diameter of 7 to 8 mm.

-5. Cut the margin, leaving no more than 2mm.
-For this step, I use embroidery scissors to be as precise as possible
+5. Cut the seam allowance, leaving no more than 2mm.
+For this step, I use embroidery scissors to be as precise as possible.

-6. Turn the shoelace inside out.
+6. Turn the lace back on itself.
 To succeed in this step, I used the smallest guide from the Prym brand set.
-It’s a tool I use a lot to turn belts, ribbons, and now shoelaces.
+It’s a tool I use a lot to turn belts, ribbons, and now laces.
 It’s really very handy in the workshop.

-7. Iron your shoelaces because after turning them inside out, they will be all wrinkled
+7. Iron your shoelaces because after turning them inside out, they’ll be all wrinkled

 8. Roll the ends of the shoelace onto themselves so that the shoelace forms a "little roll" that can be inserted into the shoelace tip

-9. Push the ends into the tips, using a small tool if needed
+9. Push the ends into the tip, using a small tool if needed

-10. Close the claws of the shoelace tip with pliers.
-To fit the "little rolls" into the tip, I use the flat part of the seam ripper to press the fabric.
+10. Close the claws of the shoelace tip with a clip.
+To tuck the "little rolls" into the tip, I use the flat part of the seam ripper to press the fabric.

-I’m really a fan of my super girly shoelaces... for subtlety, we’ll try again...
-I feel like I’m going to make some jealous kids in the 4-10 age group!
+I’m really a fan of my super girly shoelaces... discretion is out the window...
+I feel like I’m going to make some kids aged 4-10 jealous!

-And yes, if you don't want to cut your precious fabrics or if you don't have long enough scraps with small patterns, or if you fall for a very specific bias pattern... you can do the first method directly with 20mm bias tape!
-Often 20mm bias tapes feature small patterns created expressly for their small size; these patterns therefore make very good options for shoelaces!
+And yes, if you don’t want to cut your precious fabrics or don’t have long enough scraps with small patterns, or if you fall for a very specific bias tape pattern... you can do the first method directly with 20mm bias tape!
+Often 20mm bias tapes feature small patterns designed especially for their size; these patterns make great options for shoelaces!

-You just need to fold the bias tape over itself and resume method 1 from step 6.
+Just fold the bias tape over itself and follow method 1 starting from step 6.
 Even easier and faster!

-In the shop, you will find floral and ethnic patterned bias tapes to make super nice shoelaces!
+In the shop, you’ll find floral and ethnic patterned bias tape to make some really cool shoelaces!

-I am delighted with my new shoelaces which make a "little refreshing sewing project" before moving on to bigger projects like coats and jeans...
+I’m delighted with my new shoelaces, which make for a "little refreshing sewing project" before moving on to bigger projects like coats and jeans...

 And you, are you tempted to embark on the shoelace adventure?